preksharaj/Conways-game-of-Life/README.md

 1. `cd Conway/src/`<br />
 Then compile the project using:<br />
 2.`javac JavaLife.java`<br />
-After Compilation of the Java file Run the Project by 3.`java JavaLife`<br />
+After Compilation of the Java file Run the Project by<br />
+3.`java JavaLife`<br />